 The process of getting a divorce can be rife with stress and painful emotions, but it can also be a time to find renewal and a fresh start.
 This is quite literally the case when it comes to what to do with your estate plan during, or following a divorce.
 In fact, the recommended first step in updating one’s estate plan following a divorce is to revoke the old will by shredding or tearing it up and creating a new one.

 We’ve answered three of the most common questions about how a divorce will impact your Colorado estate plan below, but it’s important to remember that each divorce and estate plan is unique and may be subject to exceptions or special considerations depending on the circumstances.
 You should work with both your divorce attorney and your estate planning attorney to ensure you don’t miss anything and that any changes you make are in line with the law.

 Robinson & Henry has experienced attorneys in both family law and estate planning.
-Call 303-688-0944 to schedule a free consultation with an attorney from either practice.
+Call 303-688-0944 to schedule an assessment with an attorney from either practice.

 Q: What happens to my current estate plan when I get divorced?

 A: In the State of Colorado, a divorce decree automatically revokes the designation of the ex-spouse as a beneficiary or fiduciary in any will or trust, this means that, unless you update your documents (including beneficiary designations on any life insurance policies or retirement accounts), your assets will go to the named contingent beneficiary instead.
 This extends to any appointments naming your spouse as your personal representative/executor or power of attorney.

 Q: Do I have to wait until the divorce is final to update my estate plan?